llwg/trip1/korea.md

 ![9.20 00:52 GMT+9: my room. how cute! i didnt take any pics of bathroom.](pics/20230920_005247.jpg)

 It was 1am and i had not eaten dinner. i thought about not eating dinner. but then i thought about eating dinner.
-So i went to a 24-hours [감자탕](potato soup) place that i walked by. there was customers in it. i walked in and idk the vibe was kind of off and the waiter looked at me kinda funny , and i felt unusually awkward. i ordered food. idk why but i think the waiter stared at me for an uncomfortably long period of time when i was ordering like they didnt understand what i was saying. but they got my order and brought out my food. i decided i wanted to drink alcohol (idk why. maybe because it would be funny in concept to drink at 1am in random town i had never been to<sup>[thats actually not funny but i probably thought it would have been funny]</sup>).
+So i went to a 24-hours [감자탕](potato soup) place that i walked by. there was customers in it. i walked in and idk the vibe was kind of off and the waiter looked at me kinda funny , and i felt unusually-more-awkward-than-usual. i ordered food. idk why but i think the waiter stared at me for an uncomfortably long period of time when i was ordering like they didnt understand what i was saying. but they got my order and brought out my food. i decided i wanted to drink alcohol (idk why. maybe because it would be funny in concept to drink at 1am in random town i had never been to<sup>[thats actually not funny but i probably thought it would have been funny]</sup>).
 So i asked them can i get bottle of soju. and they just kind of stared at me. and then said u gotta have id do u have id. and this was literally one of only times i didnt have my passport on me in south korea (i left at my room), but also literally the only time anyone or anything has asked me to verify that i am drinking age in south korea. so i just (nonverbally, probably) said no and they left.

 I ate my stuff. i saw some ppl come in order food and drinks im pretty sure they werent IDed. i wondered why they decided to ID me . did i really look like i was young? did they think i snuck out the house at 1am or sth? was it bc i acted weird/awkward when coming in and ordering? did they think i was chinese or japanese and hated chinese or japanese ppl? was it bc i ordered the alcohol after food came out instead of alongside the food? i did not know but i ate.